iozsaygi/iozsaygi.github.io/_posts/2023-09-12-changing-the-behaviour-of-il2cpp-generated-code-with-compiler-arguments.md

 It will get called automatically by Unity's build pipeline during the builds, while respecting the callback order specified as a property.

 There are many more arguments that we can pass to the IL2CPP compiler; let's explore those commands.

+### Additional compiler arguments
+Of course, Unity has many more arguments, but here are the main ones that piqued our interest:

+``-configuration``
+Used to specify build configuration, using ``-configuration Release`` configuration will optimize the IL2CPP-generated code for release builds.

+``-emit-null-checks``
+We thought that if we port our game's source code to fully support value-type objects instead of reference-type ones, this would also mean we could avoid null checks in our gameplay code.
+If we can avoid null checks in our gameplay code, we can also try to avoid null checks in IL2CPP-generated code to prevent branching.
+It can be set to ``true`` or ``false``.